vcraghe32/Pet_Food_Dispenser/README.md

 |4/12/21|Violet: *Laser-cut new walls and extended wires.* Create/Design Bottom and top walls - Metro MO Express cut.|
 |4/19/21|Luke: *Laser-cut walls.* Configure PyCharm (not a priority).
 |4/19/21|Violet: *Laser-cut walls.* Assemble the design, create hinge for top wall.|
-|4/26/21|Luke: *Trouble shoot code.* Figure out the right angle for dispensing.
+|4/26/21|Luke: *Troubleshoot code.* Figure out the right angle for dispensing.
 |4/26/21|Violet: *Planning and designing* Design holes for bottom wall, metro, and battery mounts.